joshmfrankel/simplecov-check-action/README.md

 ## Example configuration

-Still struggling to set this up? `simplecov-check-action` utilizes itself within a Github workflow.
+Still struggling to set this up?
+SimpleCov+ Action utilizes itself within a Github workflow.
 You can view the workflow and the spec_helper files for a good example of how to configure this check.

 [Example Github Workflow](/.github/workflows/testing.yml)